Kiliroor Radhakrishnan

-Kiliroor Radhakrishnan (born 14 January 1944) is a short-story writer of Malayalam literature.
+Kiliroor Radhakrishnan (born 14 January 1944) is an Indian short-story writer of Malayalam literature.

 Biography

 Radhakrishnan was born in Kiliroor near Kottayam in Kerala, India.
 He started writing in the 1960s.
 Some of his stories, particularly children's literature, were published in Malayalam.
 Radhakrishnan was the administrative manager and general manager of DC Books and Current Books from 1979 to 2002.
 He served as the chief editor of Amala Weekly (published for Malayalis abroad) and was the publication consultant for Poorna Publications.
 He also became a governing body member of State Children's Literature Institute.

 Selected works

 Radhakrishnan wrote more than 100 books, including short stories, novels, children's literature, and translations.
 The following is a selection of his works: